 - To prevent the potatoes from being waterlogged, dry them before mashing: After cooking, drain them, return them to the cooking pot, and toss them over medium heat for a minute or two, until they’re fluffed up and dry.

 - Add the olive oil (or butter, if using) to the the hot, dry potatoes before adding liquid.
 The potatoes will absorb the fat and will have a silkier texture.

 - Most importantly, don’t over mash!
 Over mashing breaks down the potato’s starch molecules.
 The less you mess with cooked potatoes, the better.
 Never use a food processor or you’ll end up with glue.
 Best practice is to use a potato ricer, if you have one.
 If not, an old fashioned hand masher works well.
 Mash as few strokes as possible to keep the potatoes light and fluffy.

-If you’re thinking about how to change up your holiday mashed potatoes, give these olive oil and roasted garlic mashed potatoes at try.
-They’d be great with turkey and gravy!
+If you’re thinking about how to change up your holiday mashed potatoes, give these dairy free olive oil and roasted garlic mashed potatoes at try.
+They’re great with turkey and gravy!
 Plus, if you have anyone who’s vegan, kosher, or dairy intolerant at your table, you’re all set.